-This arrangement combines the previous two examples and uses the A DIR and B DIR direction output signals to control the enabling of the A/D or D/A converter.
-This circuit permits the digitization of an event at high speed with the A/D and reconstruction of this event back through the D/A either at the same speed or a reduced speed - to drive a plotter for instance.
-The circuit requires a minimum of external circuitry.
+This application combines the previous two examples and uses the A DIR direction output signal to control whether the A/D or D/A converter is enabled.
+With this circuit, it is possible to digitize an event at high speed with the A/D and reconstruct it back through the D/A either at the same speed or a reduced speed to drive a plotter for instance.
+A minimum of external circuitry is required.
+Connections are as shown in Figure 7-4.

 Figure 7-4.
-Combined high-speed A/d and D/A interface for the PDMA-16.
+Connections for combined A/D and D/A Conversion with directional controls.